ichbingautam/distributed-cache-service/README.md

 When `max_items` is set, the cache enforces capacity limits using the selected policy:

 1.  **LRU (Least Recently Used)**: Default.
 Evicts items that haven't been accessed for the longest time.
-Best for general-purpose caching.
+Best for general-purpose caching where recent items are most likely to be accessed again.
 2.  **FIFO (First-In-First-Out)**: Evicts the oldest added items first.
-Good when data access patterns don't matter.
+Useful when access patterns are strictly sequential or data freshness is determined by insertion order.
 3.  **LFU (Least Frequently Used)**: Evicts items with the lowest access frequency.
-Ideal for keeping popular items.
+Ideal for keeping "popular" or "hot" items in cache regardless of how recently they were accessed.
 4.  **Random**: Evicts a random item.
-Lowest CPU/Memory overhead, suitable for very large datasets where approximation is acceptable.
+Lowest CPU/Memory overhead (O(1)), suitable for very large datasets where probabilistic approximation is sufficient.

 ## Deployment